ethereum/go-ethereum/content/docs/developers/dapp-developer/native-bindings.md

 Pending name: Storage contract in Go!
 ```

-Once mined, the contract exists permanently at its deployment address and can now be interacted with
-from other applications without ever needing to be redeployed.
+Once the contract deployment has been included in a validated block, the contract exists permanently at its deployment address and can now be interacted with from other applications without ever needing to be redeployed.

 Note that `DeployStorage` returns four variables: